JeremyAzoomee/Azoomee2/readme.md

 The following macros are worth noting for development:

+* AZOOMEE_ENVIRONMENT_PROD (built to use Live production environment)
+* AZOOMEE_ENVIRONMENT_TEST (built to use Live production server environment)
 * AZOOMEE_ENVIRONMENT_CI (built to use CI server environment)

-The omission of this define means we're built to use the production servers).

-This define is available in the main app and common targets. **NOTE: It isn't available in any other sub projects.**
+This define is available in the main app and common targets. **NOTE: Not available in any other sub projects.**

 Android only: